Webbed

-Webbed is a 2D adventure puzzle platform game developed and published by Australian, Brisbane-based studio Sbug Games.
+Webbed is a 2021 puzzle-platform video game developed and published by Australian, Brisbane-based studio Sbug Games.
 A physics-based game set in a fantasy version of Queensland, players control a peacock spider whose goal is to rescue her boyfriend after he is kidnapped by a bowerbird, with the help of other bugs.
 The player can use spider webs to swing to different areas, create bridges, or move objects.

 In October 2019, a prototype of Webbed was published on the indie game website Itch.io.
 The finished game was released for Microsoft Windows, macOS, and Linux on 9 September 2021.
 It was later ported to PlayStation 4, Xbox One and Nintendo Switch on February 2, 2022.

 Gameplay

-Typical of puzzle platformers in 2D, it has a simple, non-linear gameplay style that encourages players into exploring and revisiting areas of the open and interconnected map space to fully discover the 5 distinct areas.
+Typical of puzzle platformers in 2D, it has a simple, non-linear gameplay style that encourages players to explore and revisit areas of the open and interconnected map space to fully discover the five distinct areas.

 The player controls Buddy, a female jumping peacock spider, with the gameplay functionality centering mostly around her webbing abilities of which two different types can be used for varying means.
 The first is those that can be used for swinging the player across the map and dragging objects which disintegrate after being used.
 As well as stationery webs that can be used to attach between objects to make bridges or manipulate objects which remain until destroyed.
 Other gameplay features include laser shooting eyes which can be used to damage enemies, destroy map obstacles such as wood planks, webs, and push objects.
 As well as a skateboarding minigame, swimming and gliding using leaves to travel along air currents.

 It has a frequent check-pointing system, with the player able to die by swinging into or falling on spikes throughout the map without losing much progress.

 In addition the game has additional small fetch-quests for each section in collecting ant larvae, flies, pollen and baby spiders which reward the player with stamps in the game’s menu.
 This menu also shows the map areas with filled in circles to indicate that all collectibles have been found, and empty ones to indicate there are still more to find.

 Furthermore, a dance button can operate the spider player that when done nearby other insects, will cause them to dance in return.

 The game also features an ‘Arachnophobia mode’ in the menus that transforms the spiders into colored blobs.